persepolisdm/persepolis-windows-package-build/README.md

 # step 2: test and run
 Move **aria2c.exe**, **sthp.exe** and **ffmpeg.exe** to the test folder next to the test.py according to your system architecture

-Open Windows terminal and Enter cloned persepolis directory with `cd` command. run persepolis as test with this command.
+Open Windows terminal and Enter cloned persepolis directory with `cd` command and active env. run persepolis as test with this command.

 `python test/test.py`